MedAhmedDriss/SQL-Portfolio/README.md

  ### &bull; Data Collection :

- To collect data on natural honey production, trade, and prices from the FAOSTAT database, we selected the three relevant domains: Production, Trade, and Prices.
-We then included all available countries and years, and applied a filter for natural honey in the "Items" category.
+ To collect data on natural honey production, trade, and prices from the FAOSTAT database, we selected the **three relevant domains**: Production, Trade, and Prices.
+We then included all available **countries** and **years**, and applied a filter for **natural honey** in the "Items" category.
 This resulted in a dataset containing information on natural honey production, trade, and prices for various countries and years.
 Please refer to the following images for a better understanding of the filtering process:

   <div align="center">